PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 Maintain the high pay scale; introduce new compensation for additional work

-The economic crux: A 500-kWp photovoltaic system installed on an industrial roof in 2010 is still eligible for EEG feed-in tariffs through 2030.
-At the time, this feed-in tariff rate was significantly higher than today’s rate of 7.78 ct/kWh.
-With repowering that preserves feed-in tariffs, the old rate for the originally installed capacity remains in effect—the expansion operates under the current EEG feed-in tariff entitlement, via a PPA, or through direct marketing.
+The economic bottom line: A 500-kWp photovoltaic system installed on an industrial roof in 2010 is still eligible for EEG feed-in tariffs through 2030.
+At the time, this feed-in tariff rate was significantly higher than today’s rate of 7.70 ct/kWh.
+With “repowering while retaining feed-in tariffs,” the old rate for the originally installed capacity remains in effect—the expansion operates under the current EEG feed-in tariff entitlement, via a PPA, or through direct marketing.
 This allows you to combine the old, higher rate for the existing portion with new market revenues for the additional capacity.

 Repowering for Over-20-Year-Old Plants: A Fresh Start for the 20-Year Subsidy Program